 - Press the fold and pin in place.

-- When all six pleats are stitched in place, press all the pleats down towards the bottom edge of the panel.
-You finished pleated panel should now measure 19″ wide x 13″ high.
+- When all six pleats are stitched in place, Press all the pleats down towards the bottom edge of the panel.
+Your finished pleated panel should now measure 19″ wide x 13″ high.

 Make and attach the belts

 - Find the four 2¼” x 13″ belt strips.
 Fold each strip in half lengthwise and pin in place.

 - Re-Thread the machine with Thread to best match the belt fabric in the top and Bobbin.